310mc/https-310mc.github.io-tl/source/_posts/feature_scout/lets_try_diy.md

 {% endbubble %}

 {% bubble Tori %}
 Yeah, Yuzuru.
-Takamine said that Shiratori repaired it with him, so don’t you think you’re overthinking it?
+Takamine said that Shiratori repaired it with Saegusa-senpai, so don’t you think you’re overthinking it?

 Besides, what would Saegusa-senpai gain out of doing that to Takamine?
 You’re way too cautious!
 {% endbubble %}